 DJI Phantom 4 Pro

 Which camera I use for what purpose

 Nikon D5 is flagship Nikon camera and it is not for nothing.
 The low light capability, frames per second it can click, the focussing ability are amongst the best in the market, or perhaps the best (I will not get into a Canon vs Nikon flagship comparison).
 D5 is my go to body for Wildlife action and for use during low light.
 The D810 is a very different camera and actually a better one for landscape pictures and portraits.
-For landscapes I use the D810, and also as a second body on my wildlife safaris.
+For landscapes I used the D810 earlier, but now I use the D5 for everything.

 Which lens I use for what purpose

 These are broad classifications of the purpose of each lens, however I believe there are no rules as such to shoot certain things from certain things, and I believe in complete experimentation with lenses and perspectives.
 However to give a structured classification, I need to begin somewhere, so this is the most common classification that is widely accepted and has been followed by me to a great extent.

 For Widest end I use a 14-24mm Nikkor and for midrange a 24-70 Nikkor.
 These are the best lenses Nikon makes in this range.
 At the Widest end of 14mm, there is some distortion but to me it looks natural and good in Wide landscape images.
 For good landscape images, there are only a handful of lenses which can claim to be the equal of a 14-24 Nikkor.
 It is my de-facto choice for landscape photography.

 While am very happy with the image quality of 24-70mm (it is second to none), but somehow I find the perspective bit too wide for landscape images, though not always.
 I would see on a landscape photography trip I end up using the 14-24mm lens atleast 70-80% of the time and the 24-70mm lens about 20-30% of the time, but that is not to do with the lens quality or sharpness, it is just to do with the framing.